Rental Property Injury Lawyers QLD

 • Or that they did not correct a problem within a reasonable time

-You must notify the property owner (or another relevant party) of the incident and your injuries and seek the necessary medical attention for them.
+First, notify the property owner (or another relevant party) of the incident and your injuries (in writing) and seek immediate medical attention.

-A variety of time constraints and procedures impact the legal process.
-Therefore, as with any personal injury claim, ask a compensation lawyer to explain your rights.
+A variety of time limits and procedures impact the legal process.
+A compensation lawyer can explain how it works.

 You might be eligible to file a claim for compensation if you or a guest were hurt while visiting or living in a dangerous rental home.